-If your name is John Smith, you probably do not want your business to just be called ‘John Smith’, particularly when you are trying to create a business which will build a business credit score.
+If your name is John Smith, you probably do not want your business to just be called ‘John Smith’.
+And this is particularly when you are trying to create a business which will build a business credit score.

-When looking at business credit score vs personal credit score, a lender is going to become awfully confused if your name and the name of your business are identical, particularly if you are a sole proprietor.
+When looking at business credit score vs personal credit score, a lender is going to become awfully confused if your name and the name of your business are identical.
+And this is particularly if you are a sole proprietor.

 So take the confusion out of the equation.
 This means meaning certain that the credit scoring bureaus, the Internal Revenue Service, and your lenders and creditors all know that you and your small business are two separate entities.

 For a one-person operation, you might have a company name.
 But the general public does not necessarily know who you are.